jacekzlowocki/movie-search/README.md

 ### `PORT=[yourport] yarn start`

 Runs the app in production mode. `PORT` env variable is required.
-Make sure to run `yarn build` for preparing production build before starting the app.
+Make sure to run `yarn build` for preparing production build before starting the app in production mode.

 ### `yarn start:dev`